 - Get your refund quickly without paying any extra charges.
 If you file your taxes electronically and have your refund deposited directly into an existing bank account, your refund will probably arrive in less than three weeks.
 If you don’t have a bank account, you can you file your taxes electronically and get a refund check in the mail, or get your refund loaded on a prepaid card you already have.

-- You might be entitled to a refund even if you don’t have to pay taxes.
-Call the IRS to learn more and to see if you qualify for an Earned Income Tax Credit (EITC).
+- You might be entitled to a refund even if you don’t owe income taxes.
+Call the IRS or visit www.irs.gov/eitc to learn more and see if you qualify for an Earned Income Tax Credit (EITC).
 The EITC is a refundable federal income tax credit for low-income working individuals and families.

-- Beware of tax preparers who try to sell you an extra guarantee.
-These guarantees claim that the company will reimburse you if they make a mistake with your tax returns and your filing has to be amended.
+- Be skeptical of a preparer who tries to sell you an extra “guarantee” to cover you if they make a mistake on your tax returns.

 - If you have questions about something a tax preparer tells you about your taxes, check it out.
 You can contact the IRS at 1-800-829-1040 or the NC Department of Revenue at 1-877-252-4052.